vannguyengd/gooddata-ui/docs/02_start__using_boilerplate.md

 **NOTE:** This tutorial assumes that you already have an existing GoodData platform or GoodData Cloud account or a GoodData.CN installation.
 You can create a GoodData platform account for free at [https://www.gooddata.com/free/](https://www.gooddata.com/free/), a GoodData Cloud account for free at [https://www.gooddata.com/trial/](https://www.gooddata.com/trial/) or download
 GoodData.CN at [https://www.gooddata.com/developers/](https://www.gooddata.com/developers/).

+## 3rd party cookies protection

+When you're using create gooddata react app, its necessary to turn of 3rd party cookies protections.
+This is necessary for authentication work as expected.
+Authentication cookie in this case can be recognized by browser as a 3rd party (which is basically true, because this cookie is intended for host that is target for proxying requests).
+For developing scenarios, this feature needs to be **turned off**.

+Every browser has some special name for this feature.
+For Chrome this feature is named like "Block third-arty cookies", for Firefox is called "Enhanced tracking protection".
+There will be some similar names also in another browsers.